osegui1/MoviesApplication/README.md

 -------------------------
 1- After downloading the source code for both the client and the server, modify the connection string located in the appsettings.json file on the server
 2- Go to the folder MovieServices and build the server project using the command 'dotnet build' 3- Start the server by using 'dotnet run'.
-The server application should start in http://localhost:5000 4- Use 'npm install' for downloading the node modules to the project 5- Start the client by using the command 'ng serve'.
-The client application should start in http://localhost:4200
+The server application should start at http://localhost:5000 4- Go to the client folder and use 'npm install' for downloading the node modules in the project 5- Start the client by using the command 'ng serve'.
+The client application should start at http://localhost:4200

 Design Patterns
 ---------------